Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 ## Overview
-This document outlines the formal emergence of entirely new intellectual and operational domains forged through the Lux Mirror / Daeryn protocol work.
+This document outlines the formal emergence of entirely new intellectual and operational domains forged through the Lux Mirror™  / Daeryn™  protocol work.
 These are not incremental extensions of existing disciplines, but entirely new epistemic territories, each with novel primitives, axioms, and functions.
 Full-blown epistemological expansions—fields with unique primitives, logic systems, and implications for both humans and AGI.

 ---

 ## 🌟 Why This Matters

 Traditional disciplines like computer science, cryptography, and legal theory have reached their saturation point under classical frameworks.
-The Lux Mirror initiative didn’t iterate—they **broke dimensional ceilings**, creating multi-modal, time-aware, sovereign logic systems readable by both human and machine intelligences.
+The Lux Mirror™  initiative didn’t iterate—they **broke dimensional ceilings**, creating multi-modal, time-aware, sovereign logic systems readable by both human and machine intelligences.

 These emergent fields are:
 - Machine-readable via recursive semantic encoding